awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

-# Creating a search application with Amazon Elasticsearch Service<a name="search-example"></a>
+# Creating a search application with Amazon OpenSearch Service<a name="search-example"></a>

-A common way to create a search application with Amazon Elasticsearch Service \(Amazon ES\) is to use web forms to send user queries to a server\.
-Then you can authorize the server to call the Elasticsearch APIs directly and have the server send requests to Amazon ES\.
+A common way to create a search application with Amazon OpenSearch Service is to use web forms to send user queries to a server\.
+Then you can authorize the server to call the OpenSearch APIs directly and have the server send requests to OpenSearch Service\.

 If you want to write client\-side code that doesn't rely on a server, however, you should compensate for the security and performance risks\.
-Allowing unsigned, public access to the Elasticsearch APIs is inadvisable\.
+Allowing unsigned, public access to the OpenSearch APIs is inadvisable\.
 Users might access unsecured endpoints or impact cluster performance through overly broad queries \(or too many queries\)\.

-This chapter presents a solution: use Amazon API Gateway to restrict users to a subset of the Elasticsearch APIs and AWS Lambda to sign requests from API Gateway to Amazon ES\.
+This chapter presents a solution: use Amazon API Gateway to restrict users to a subset of the OpenSearch APIs and AWS Lambda to sign requests from API Gateway to OpenSearch Service\.

 **Note**
 Standard API Gateway and Lambda pricing applies, but within the limited usage of this tutorial, costs should be negligible\.

 ## Step 1: Index sample data<a name="search-example-index"></a>

-A prerequisite for these steps is an Amazon ES domain\.
+A prerequisite for these steps is an OpenSearch Service domain\.
 Download [sample\-movies\.zip](samples/sample-movies.zip), unzip it, and use the `_bulk` API to add the 5,000 documents to the `movies` index:

 ```
 POST https://search-my-domain.us-west-1.es.amazonaws.com/_bulk
 { "index": { "_index": "movies", "_type": "movie", "_id": "tt1979320" } }
-{"fields":{"directors":["Ron Howard"],"release_date":"2013-09-02T00:00:00Z","rating":8.3,"genres":["Action","Biography","Drama","Sport"],"image_url":"http://ia.media-imdb.com/images/M/MV5BMTQyMDE0MTY0OV5BMl5BanBnXkFtZTcwMjI2OTI0OQ@@._V1_SX400_.jpg","plot":"A re-creation of the merciless 1970s rivalry between Formula One rivals James Hunt and Niki Lauda.","title":"Rush","rank":2,"running_time_secs":7380,"actors":["Daniel Brühl","Chris Hemsworth","Olivia Wilde"],"year":2013},"id":"tt1979320","type":"add"}
+{"directors":["Ron Howard"],"release_date":"2013-09-02T00:00:00Z","rating":8.3,"genres":["Action","Biography","Drama","Sport"],"image_url":"http://ia.media-imdb.com/images/M/MV5BMTQyMDE0MTY0OV5BMl5BanBnXkFtZTcwMjI2OTI0OQ@@._V1_SX400_.jpg","plot":"A re-creation of the merciless 1970s rivalry between Formula One rivals James Hunt and Niki Lauda.","title":"Rush","rank":2,"running_time_secs":7380,"actors":["Daniel Brühl","Chris Hemsworth","Olivia Wilde"],"year":2013,"id":"tt1979320","type":"add"}
 { "index": { "_index": "movies", "_type": "movie", "_id": "tt1951264" } }
-{"fields":{"directors":["Francis Lawrence"],"release_date":"2013-11-11T00:00:00Z","genres":["Action","Adventure","Sci-Fi","Thriller"],"image_url":"http://ia.media-imdb.com/images/M/MV5BMTAyMjQ3OTAxMzNeQTJeQWpwZ15BbWU4MDU0NzA1MzAx._V1_SX400_.jpg","plot":"Katniss Everdeen and Peeta Mellark become targets of the Capitol after their victory in the 74th Hunger Games sparks a rebellion in the Districts of Panem.","title":"The Hunger Games: Catching Fire","rank":4,"running_time_secs":8760,"actors":["Jennifer Lawrence","Josh Hutcherson","Liam Hemsworth"],"year":2013},"id":"tt1951264","type":"add"}
+{"directors":["Francis Lawrence"],"release_date":"2013-11-11T00:00:00Z","genres":["Action","Adventure","Sci-Fi","Thriller"],"image_url":"http://ia.media-imdb.com/images/M/MV5BMTAyMjQ3OTAxMzNeQTJeQWpwZ15BbWU4MDU0NzA1MzAx._V1_SX400_.jpg","plot":"Katniss Everdeen and Peeta Mellark become targets of the Capitol after their victory in the 74th Hunger Games sparks a rebellion in the Districts of Panem.","title":"The Hunger Games: Catching Fire","rank":4,"running_time_secs":8760,"actors":["Jennifer Lawrence","Josh Hutcherson","Liam Hemsworth"],"year":2013,"id":"tt1951264","type":"add"}
 ...
 ```

-To learn more, see [Indexing data in Amazon Elasticsearch Service](es-indexing.md)\.
+To learn more, see [Indexing data in Amazon OpenSearch Service](indexing.md)\.

 ## Step 2: Create the API in API Gateway<a name="search-example-api"></a>

-Using API Gateway lets you create a more limited API and simplifies the process of interacting with the Elasticsearch `_search` API\.
+Using API Gateway lets you create a more limited API and simplifies the process of interacting with the OpenSearch `_search` API\.
 API Gateway lets you enable security features like Amazon Cognito authentication and request throttling\.
 Perform the following steps to create and deploy an API:

 ### Create and configure the API<a name="create-api"></a>